srirampc/airavata-cerebrum/INSTALL.md

 ### MPI Depenency Issue

 - NEST and BMTK depends upon MPI -- specifically the python mpi4py package.
-- Latest versionof mpi4py package is only available in the PyPI and hence need to be installed via pip command.
+- Latest version of mpi4py package is only available in the PyPI and hence need to be installed via pip command.
 - In some cases, the mpi package from conda causes failures during installation of mpi4py.
 This is due to the compilation errors arising from building the